jamessam/ctf-keyword-extractor-py/README.md

 ## About

-This Flask app is an experimental project to flesh out keywords in a Contentful content record.
+This repo is an experimental project to flesh out keywords in a Contentful content record.
 It takes keywords embedded in a jpeg image file uploaded to Contentful as a media asset and stores them in the linked Contentful content record(s).

 ## The intended use case / workflow